CVSSP/perceptual-study-source-separation/site/index.md

 Each test will take between 30 and 50 minutes.

-In both cases you will listen to 8 samples of a vocal recording that has been extracted from a song.
-Your task is to compare each sample with a reference sound and then rate it according to either sound quality (test 1) or interference (test 2).
+In both cases you will listen to 8 samples of a vocal recording that has been extracted from an overall mix of a song.
+Your task is to compare each sample with a reference sound and then rate it according to either sound quality (test
+1) or interference (test 2).
 This task is then repeated for a number of songs.
 Both experiments involve an initial training stage which will allow you to:

 - Better understand our definitions of sound quality and interference.
 - Gain some intuition for the main interface.